 Operation Wallacea and our partners, Wildlife and Ecological Investments (WEI), coordinate large-scale research programmes to provide an empirical backbone for key conservation projects in South Africa.
 Our main aim is to assist conservation managers with pressing large-scale issues that they do not necessarily have the resources to address themselves.
 The South Africa research programme covers a series of reserves across the country, each using slightly different management strategies to conserve wildlife in their reserves.
 Big game areas in South Africa are fenced to avoid the spread of disease and conflicts between communities and dangerous animals.
-However, in reserves surrounded by densely populated areas such as Dinokeng Game Reserve, human-wildlife conflict can be a major challenge.
+However, in reserves surrounded by densely populated areas such as Somkhanda Game Reserve, human-wildlife conflict can be a major challenge.
 Here, our research teams are looking at the extent of this conflict with a special focus on large mammal species.
 Large mammal distributions are monitored regularly through game transects, and nocturnal mammal distributions are assessed using a matrix of camera traps set up throughout the reserve.
 By combining this information with our knowledge of areas of dense human activity, we can begin to understand how human disturbance can alter large mammal movement and behaviour.

 The costs of a school group expedition can be highly variable.
 There is a standard fee paid to Opwall for all expeditions but the location you are flying from, the size of your group, and how you wish to pay all impact the overall cost.